ShichengChen/Online-Judge-Code/README.md

 - multiple graphs
 - multiple edges

-# If I encounter a wrong answer in first three problems or get wrong anser two times.
+# If I encounter a wrong answer in first three problems or get wrong answer two times.
 - relax, go out take shower or do somethings else.
 - read the problem and code again.
 - if cannot find the error, then go on to the next problem